 2. You must designate at least one Authorized Organization Representative (AOR) to use Grants.gov.
 Consider designating more than one AOR when you register.
 This will help avoid last-minute crises in the event that your one AOR is unavailable when you are ready to submit your application.
 Also, you should update the AOR at Grants.gov when staff at your organization changes.

 3. Make effective technological choices.

-4. Contact Grants.gov's help line (1-800/518-4726) for assistance with hardware and software issues, registration issues, and technical problems.
-Grants.gov’s help desk hours are 24 hours a day, seven days a week.
-The help desk is closed on federal holidays.
+4. Contact the Grants.gov help line (1-800-518-4726) for assistance with hardware and software issues, registration issues, and technical problems.
+The help line is available 24 hours a day, seven days a week, except for federal holidays, on which it is closed.